 When you share a folder with another user in your Egnyte account, you make all of the files contained in that folder accessible to them.
 Depending on the other user's folder permission level, they can read, edit, move, copy, or delete the contents.
 This is different from sharing a file or folder link, which only permits the recipient to download the contents.
 Follow one of the links below to learn more.
 For further questions on how permissions work in Egnyte, please refer to the Permissions FAQs.
+You can learn by watching a short video about Granting Access with Folder Permissions.

 How to Share Folders